Flyers hire Fletcher as new general manager

+PHILADELPHIA (AP) - The Philadelphia Flyers turned to an outsider to try and win their first Stanley Cup in nearly 45 years.

-PHILADELPHIA (AP) - The Philadelphia Flyers hired Chuck Fletcher as their general manager on Monday in hopes that he can resuscitate one of the worst teams in the NHL.
+The Flyers hired Chuck Fletcher as their general manager on Monday in hopes that he can resuscitate a playoff team from a year ago that has become one of the worst teams in the NHL.
+He's the eighth GM in team history - and the first with no ties to the Flyers since Russ Farwell had the job from 1990 to 1994.

+"Our goal is to make the playoffs this year, it's that simple," Fletcher said.
+"We have work to do and it will be a challenge.
+But there's no reason why we can't get better and we can't push to make the playoffs and find a way to get in."

 That didn't dissuade Flyers President Paul Holmgren from pursuing the 51-year-old Fletcher a week after he cut ties with Hextall following 4½ seasons.
 The Flyers are 11-12-2 and only the Devils are worse in the Eastern Conference.
 Holmgren fired Hextall citing "philosophical differences" and an "unyielding" approach toward sticking with his methodical rebuilding plan.

-Holmgren and parent company Comcast Spectacor want to win now and have squirmed as the Flyers have seen attendance dip while they lose a popularity contest to the 76ers, their fellow Wells Fargo Center tenant.
+Holmgren and parent company Comcast Spectacor want to win now and have squirmed as the Flyers have seen attendance dip while they drop in the standings and are losing a popularity contest to the 76ers, their fellow Wells Fargo Center tenant.

 "Chuck has earned success throughout his impressive NHL career and offers the right mix of expertise, business acumen and leadership qualities that the Flyers need today as we work to achieve our ultimate goal, the Stanley Cup Championship," Comcast Spectacor Chairman and CEO Dave Scott said in a statement.